 At that moment, I did the only thing I could.
 I placed my hand on my chest with all fingers pointing at me, lowered my head, raised both eyebrows and dropped my jaw in a look of astonishment that implied: “could you really be accusing me of such dastardly conduct?”

 The venireman paused mid-sentence and, half-apologetic, half- chuckling like someone who had accidentally blurted out that taboo thought everyone’s inner voice shared but dare not say, said: “well I don’t mean you, specifically.”

 I shook my head as if stunned and looked around the panel.
 The entire panel erupted in laughter.

 In a moment when all eyes were on me and judging my every reaction, I did what I would have done had I been in a room full friends.
 I made light of a tense moment.
 But more importantly, I made a connection with not just one prospective juror, but with the whole panel.
 I was a real person, with a sense of humor, and not just a stuffy suit with a silver tongue.
 I was not just the same-old lawyer stereotype.

 After the laughter died down, he continued “But you know, I understand why we need personal injury lawyers.
 I understand people get hurt and they suffer and fairness says our system should compensate them for that because that heath and that time lost has a value.”

 To my surprise, my stereotype was wrong.
 He was a good juror for me after all.
 I left him on the panel.
 I was even more surprised a few days later when the foreman stood up to deliver the verdict that was about 2.5 times the offer and it was him!

-I strongly believe to this day that part of the reason he jury did not just pour that case out like they do on so many aggravation cases in conservative Houston, Texas, is that those jurors connected with me.
+I strongly believe to this day that part of the reason the jury did not just pour that case out like they do on so many aggravation cases in conservative Houston, Texas, is that those jurors connected with me.
 I nursed that connection throughout that trial and have taken the opportunity to do so in every case I could since then.

 Paul H. Cannon